-The starting point of our in-depth discussions will be five inspiring examples of frontline initiatives that address these threats in strategic ways.
+The starting point of our in-depth discussions were five inspiring examples of frontline initiatives that address these threats in strategic ways.
 Through the lens of a high-level learning circle, the meeting will review what can be done to address the root causes of the problem and enable philanthropy to flourish in an increasingly challenging environment.

 - Act On Your Future Foundation (Keyvan Ghavami, Co-founder and Executive Director): Using art at local level as an innovative practice to promote democratic values and refugees’ integration

 - Reporters Sans Frontières (Christophe Deloire, Director General and Secretary General) and Fondation de France (Martin Spitz, Head of International Solidarities, Emergencies, Solidarity Economy and Environment): Two initiatives to defend freedom of information and journalism: the Commission on Information and Democracy, and the Journalism Trust Initiative.